Akanksha321/Data-Analysis-with-Web-Scraped-data---Python/README.md

-# Data-Analysis-with-Web-Scraped-data---Python
+# Data Analysis with Web Scraped data - Python
-This repository contains dateset which have been scraped from various websites for analysis.
+This repository contains datasets which have been scraped from various websites for analysis.